- Documents required for individuals

 - The application has to include registration, possession, export or transfer service.

-Similarly, online car registration renewal in Abu Dhabi is also a helpful option that has made things considerably easier for residents.
+The UAE government has made excellent use of technology to streamline most legal processes.
+For example, car registration renewal in Dubai can be done online.
+Similarly, online car registration renewal in Abu Dhabi is also a helpful option that has made things considerably easier for residents who are socially distancing.

 Follow MyBayut to learn about life in the UAE.